llord1/llord1.github.io/00-Outline.md

 ### Working title:

-'Novel natural language processing (NLP) model approaches for the exploration and preservation of low-resource creole languages'.
+'Novel natural language processing (NLP) dictionary building approaches for the exploration and preservation of low-resource languages'.

 ### Brief:

 Natural language processing (NLP) is an area of data science capable of undertaking a plethora of language challenges; however, researchers often overlook opportunities to tackle low-resource languages, such as most of the world's creoles.
 NLP research is often pursued in select popular languages, and models tend to depend on supervised machine learning and demand substantial quantities of annotated data for the subsequent resources to be widely distributed and used.
 Creole languages can typically encompass contending with multilingual code-switching, and plentiful word-sense disambiguation issues due to high levels of polysemy and inconsistent adherence to writing systems (especially in instances where the language is mostly orally passed on and diacritic utilization is inconsistent).
 Analysis issues are exacerbated by the lack of text samples across varied semantic domains/topics.
 There are somewhat contradictory public assumptions about the language; that while most do not have definitive facts, they believe its status to be 'actively thriving' while acknowledging it as 'low-resource language'.
 These declarations are accepted without any comprehensive data analysis on the availability of text resources or the vitality of the language among the current population.

 This thesis aims to examine information extraction and natural language understanding methods for handling low-resource situations, particularly for creoles.
-There will be a three-pronged approach to this dissertation; it entails data collection, data modeling, and data distribution.
-Here I conduct surveys on a low-resource language (to confirm its vitality), create models and tools to address needs unique to the language, and attempt to distribute the sample language text files (of various domains) to facilitate the future analysis of the creoles.
+Therefore, there will be a three-pronged approach to this dissertation; it entails data collection, data building, and data distribution.
+Here I conduct surveys on a low-resource language (to confirm its vitality), create tools to address needs unique to the language, and attempt to distribute the sample language text files (of various domains) to facilitate the future analysis of the creoles.
 I focus on the use of Saint Lucian Kwéyòl (also known as ACF) as a base language for testing.

-Ultimately, I hope to prove that the investigation of creoles may advance the area of NLP while simultaneously disproving the assumption that Kwéyòl is a low-resource language.
+I am currently preoccupied with three interlinked concerns about this language.
+Dictionary building to address missing Kwéyòl dictionary entries, Kwéyòl dictionary entries of unknown origin, and exploring mutually intelligible languages' dictionary entries.
+Exploring these details can indeed lead to various possible projects or independent papers.

+For example, in dictionary building, I intend to review sample texts of varied semantic domains, and also peruse other mutually intelligible languages' dictionary entries; I will hopefully encounter various entries not present in the current Kwéyòl dictionary.
+Additionally, questions concerning the etymology of the list of vocabulary items of 'unknown origin' could then be addressed by comparing the Kwéyòl dictionary's entries list against that of the dictionaries of mutually intelligible languages.
+Exact matches may provide useful information concerning possible missing Kwéyòl dictionary etymologies.
+Any results from the analysis concerning new possible Kwéyòl dictionary entries can also have this comparative check performed.
+Ultimately, I hope to prove that the investigation of low-resource such as creoles is not as arduous or fruitless as some in data science or may perceive it to be, to increase the low-resource language data available NLP researchers, and simultaneously elevating Kwéyòl's status as a low-resource language.

 At the end of this endeavor, I should provide a unique creole text data compilation to the field for future study.
 It is believed that the expansion of corpora for low-resource languages would be an overall valuable undertaking for increasing sources of language datasets for analysis.
-Additionally, I should create novel tools where none existed for a low-resource language.
+Additionally, I should create novel tools where none existed for this low-resource language.
 This would also include the foundations of a machine translation engine for a particular example creole language.
 I will also attempt to utilize word frequencies and contexts, with semantic similarity techniques to contribute an updated vocabulary list/dictionary for this previously neglected language.
 I would also have used cross-lingual transfer learning to explore the boundaries of modern language detection tools and address some lingering linguistic mysteries of a low-resource language (Saint Lucian Kwéyòl).
 Finally, I should leverage creole languages in cross-lingual models to explore the similarities and differences among Caribbean creoles and their resource-rich lexifier languages.

 ### Initiative 1: Data collection